Your digital business toolkit 🇧🇪

 - Managing publications in the Moniteur belge (official announcements).

-Web address: www.ibz.be (under “Associations and foundations”)
+Website: www.ibz.be (see “Associations and foundations”)

-- Swift / BIC code search
+- Swift / BIC banking code search

 - List of NACE-BEL codes

-- Statbel
+- Statbel – National statistics institute

 - European VAT number search / EU VIES